 Once upon a time, my friends and I were soap opera junkies.
 We loved our soaps.
 I taped my favorite soap everyday for years.
 How times have changed.
 I don’t watch soaps anymore, and neither do any of my friends.
 We stopped watching them years ago.
 I don’t think it’s our age.
-Both of my grandmothers watched their favorite soaps when they were well into their eighties.
+My grandmothers were watching their favorite soaps when they were well into their eighties.
 I think it has to do with the fact that today’s soap operas are so poorly written.

 Those of us who write romantic fiction know basic plot structure revolves around conflict.
-For many years, soap operas relied on these classic plot lines which consistently worked and kept viewers watching.
+Two characters meet and fall in love, but there are obstacles to overcome before they can live happily ever after.
+For many years, soap operas relied on classic plot lines which consistently worked and kept viewers watching.

 The Romantic Triangle

 The occasional side effect of the romantic triangle.
-Soap opera writers kept audiences riveted for years wondering when an unsuspecting husband, or ex husband, would finally discover that his son or daughter actually wasn’t his son or daughter.
+Soap opera writers kept audiences riveted for months, sometimes years, wondering when an unsuspecting husband, or ex husband, would finally discover that his son or daughter actually wasn’t his son or daughter.

 Boy meets girl.
 It’s love at first sight, but one of their mothers is dead set against their relationship.
-She does everything in her power to break them up, and soon the truth comes out.
-Years ago, Mom had an affair with the father of her child’s love interest.
-This means they’re half brother and sister.
+She does everything in her power to break them up, and before long the truth comes out.
+Years ago, Mom had an affair with the father of her child’s love interest, and they’re half brother and sister.
 Fortunately, this always comes out before the romance is consummated.

 Sometimes the writers will create a plot twist.
 The other mother will come forward later on and say no, so and so wasn’t her child’s father after all.
 Therefore, they were never half siblings.
 However, this only happens after the would-be lovers have moved on to other relationships.
 The fun never stops.